juxor/afaq/markdown/secH6.md

 peasantry.
 While admitting to errors, it remains the case that it was Lenin himself, more than anyone, who was responsible for them.
 Still, there was no fundamental change in policy for another two years.
-Defenders of the Bolsheviks argue that the Bolshevik had no alternative but to use violence to seize food from the peasants to feed the starving cities.
+Defenders of the Bolsheviks argue that they had no alternative but to use violence to seize food from the peasants to feed the starving cities.
 However, this fails to acknowledge two key facts.
 Firstly, Bolshevik industrial policy made the collapse of industry worse and so the lack of goods to trade for grain was, in part, a result of the government.
-It is likely that if the factory committees had been fully supported then the lack of goods to trade may been reduced.
+It is likely that if the factory committees had been fully supported then the lack of goods to trade may have been reduced.
 Secondly, it cannot be said that the peasants did not wish to trade with the cities.
-They were, but at a fair price as can be seen from the fact that throughout Russia peasants with bags of grains on their backs went to the city to exchange them for goods.
+They were willing, but at a fair price as can be seen from the fact that throughout Russia peasants with bags of grains on their backs went to the city to exchange them for goods.
 In fact, in the Volga region official state sources indicate _"that grain-hoarding and the black market did not become a major problem until the beginning of 1919, and that during the autumn the peasants, in general, were 'wildly enthusiastic to sell as much grain as possible' to the government."_ This changed when the state reduced its fixed prices by 25% and _"it became apparent that the new government would be unable to pay for grain procurements in industrial goods."_ [Orlando Figes, **Peasant Russia, Civil War**, p.
 253 and p.
 254] Thus, in that region at least, it was **after** the introduction of central state food requisition in January 1919 that peasants started to hoard food.
 Thus Bolshevik policy made the situation worse.
 And as Alec Nove noted _"at certain moments even the government itself was compelled to 'legalise' illegal trade.
 For example, in September 1918 the wicked speculators and meshochniki [bag-men] were authorised to take sacks weighing up to 1.5 poods (54 lbs.) to Petrograd and Moscow, and in this month . . . they supplied four times more than did the official supply organisation."_ [**Op.
 Cit.**, p.
 55]

 Yet rather than encourage this kind of self-activity, the Bolsheviks denounced it as speculation and did all in their power to suppress it (this included